heistp/antler/README.md

 #### Features

-- set defaults for EmitLog, SaveFiles and SaveData in a common way
 - add a list command to list Tests
 - support regex's of ID key/value pairs in run, report and list commands
 - refactor examples to share common setup